nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 2. Identify which archives need to be restored.
 By default, all archives served by HC SMs in a single Kubernetes cluster will be selected for a restore as they can define the database state by restoring from a backup set available in the backup volumes.
 3. Ensure that the restore source is available on all SMs selected for restore.
-4. Ensure that there is enough free disk space in the archive volume of each SM so that a copy of the archive before the restore is taken.
+4. Ensure that there is enough free disk space in the archive volume of each SM selected for restore so that it can accommodate a backup of the existing archive contents and the restored archive.
+If a backup set using URL is selected as a restore source, it will be downloaded temporarily in the archive directory.
 5. Invoke the database restore request by installing NuoDB _restore_ chart.
 By default, the database set as `restore.target` will be **shutdown** and restarted.

-Restoring to a previous point in time starts by installing the `restore` chart which will invoke the database restore request.
+Distributed database restore starts by installing the `restore` chart which will invoke the database restore request.
 In this example, a specific backup set that is available on all HC SMs will be used as a restore source.

 > **NOTE**: If the restore source is set to `:latest` or `:group-latest`, it's recommended that the incremental and journal backups are temporarily suspended.
 This is to ensure that another backup is not accidentally taken.